ssukienn/nestjs-swagger-api-spec/README.md

 ### 2. Use `@ApiSpecification` decorator

 Decorate controller or handler wih `@ApiSpecification`.
 It can apply all `@Api` decorators passed in.

+The order of decorator expressions depends on the [ECMAScript iteration order of keys](https://tc39.es/ecma262/#sec-ordinaryownpropertykeys). `ApiOptiona` keys (i.e. `apiResponseOptions`) are only strings so chronological order is guaranteed.
-The order of appliance depends on the JS iteration order of keys and the order in which Nest applies decorators.
+The order of expressions depends on the Typescript [decorator composition](https://www.typescriptlang.org/docs/handbook/decorators.html#decorator-composition) and the order in which Nest applies decorators.

 ```typescript